eerkela/bertrand/docs/source/content/api/register.rst

 In general, conditionals like these are useful for modeling types that are platform-specific or rely on an external dependency for some or all of their behavior.
-By using a conditional syntax, we can include these types without resorting to conditional imports, making importing and manipulating them more straightforward.
+By using the conditional syntax, we can include these types without resorting to import hacks, making importing and manipulating them more straightforward.

 .. note::

-    Unregistered types can always be instantiated and :meth:`added <pdcast.TypeRegistry.add>` to the registry manually if needed.
+    Unregistered types can always be instantiated and :meth:`added <pdcast.TypeRegistry.add>` to the registry manually if necessary.

     .. doctest::

-        >>> pdcast.registry.add(CustomType())
+        >>> pdcast.registry.add(CustomType)
         >>> pdcast.resolve_type("bar")
         CustomType(x=None)